filecoin-project/filecoin-docs/docs/store/README.md

 ### Filecoin Node Client

 - [Lotus](https://lotus.filecoin.io) imports data and performs deals on the chain using its daemon and CLI.
-Lotus users get full control of the deals, the chosen miners, and the wallets used to pay.
+Lotus users get full control of the deals, the chosen providers, and the wallets used to pay.
 Make sure you are familiar with Lotus and have it installed and running.

 ### Digital Preservation